nicosommi/gddify/README.md

 <!-- endph -->

 <!-- ph description -->
-It makes it easy to work with the GDD approach... which is still in development.
+It makes it easy to work with the GDD approach... which active development.

 The idea is to create self describing software components that hold software blocks that are similar patterns among files.

 With that self describing meta data in place on the source code you get code generation and synchronization for free.
 No more generator development.
+No more conflict resolution.

 <!-- endph -->